-ARTICLE 8.02 SICK LEAVE USE (IMMEDIATE FAMILY)
+ARTICLE 8.02 FAMILY SICK LEAVE USE.

-A maximum of seven and one-half (7 1⁄2) days of accumulated sick leave shall be allowed within any year for absence from duty while the employee cares for a member of his family who is ill or disabled.
+A maximum of 1⁄2 the annual employee sick leave accumulation shall be allowed within any year for absence from duty while the employee cares for a member of his family who is ill or disabled.
 Immediate family is to be defined as husband, wife, parent, brother, sister, child, grandparent, and grandchild, and the corresponding relation by affinity.
-In the event of an extended family illness, upon recommendation of the department head, the Personnel Director may allow greater than seven and one-half (7 1⁄2) days sick leave to be used by the employee.
+In the event of an extended family illness, upon recommendation of the Department Head, the Personnel Director may allow greater than 1⁄2 of the annual employee sick leave accumulation to be used by the employee.
+The use of family sick leave is not a separate amount but is drawn from the employee's sick leave accrued bank.

-ARTICLE 8.03 BEREAVEMENT LEAVE
+ARTICLE 8.03 BEREAVEMENT LEAVE.

-Whenever it is reasonably necessary for an employee to be absent from duty because of a death of an immediate family member, they shall be eligible for up to forty hours paid kave per occasion of bereavement leave, but in no event shall they use more that eighty (80) hours in any fiscal year.
+Whenever it is reasonably necessary for an employee to be absent from duty because of a death of an immediate family member, they shall be eligible for up to forty hours paid leave per occasion of bereavement leave, but in no event shall they use more that eighty (80) hours in any fiscal year.
 Time off shall not be charged to sick leave.
-Upon approval of department head, additional days off may be taken from any available vacation or comp time.
+Upon approval of Department Head, additional days off may be taken from any available vacation or comp time.
 Immediate family is to be defined as husband, wife, parent, brother, sister, child, grandchild, grandparent, aunt, uncle, niece, nephew, and the corresponding relationship by affinity.